The Wolf Among Us 2

-The Wolf Among Us 2 is an upcoming episodic adventure game developed and published by LCG Entertainment, which acquired the Telltale Games brand name in 2018.
+The Wolf Among Us 2 is an upcoming episodic adventure game developed by Telltale Games and Trick Studios and published by Telltale and PM Studios.
 It is a sequel to the 2013 game The Wolf Among Us, with the title taking place six months following the events of the previous title.

 Until 2023, AdHoc Studio was contracted to develop the game for Telltale and had scripted the full season, but pulled out due to creative differences.
+It is set to be released in 2027, and will consist of five episodes like the first game.

 Development

-When The Wolf Among Us was completed by July 2014, Telltale Games had thought of doing a second season, but they had already committed to the projects leading to Tales from the Borderlands, Minecraft: Story Mode, and Game of Thrones.
+When The Wolf Among Us was completed in July 2014, Telltale Games thought about developing a second season.
+By this point, however, they were already committed to other projects, such as Tales from the Borderlands, Minecraft: Story Mode, and Game of Thrones.
 The company was aware of a strong interest in a second season through the intervening years, and they were looking for the right time to develop it.

 A second yet-to-be-named season was announced at San Diego Comic-Con 2017 and was originally set to premiere in 2018 for personal computers, consoles, and mobile devices.
 Both Adam Harrington and Erin Yvette were to reprise their roles as Bigby Wolf and Snow White, respectively.
 Job Stauffer said that Season Two would not resolve the apparent cliffhanger related to Nerissa's connection to Faith; he said that it was meant to be ending similar to a film noir work that made the viewer think about the implications, but never saw this themselves as a cliffhanger.
-Instead, Season 2 would have continued on with more narrative related to Bigby and Snow White.
+Instead, Season 2 would have continued on with more narrative related to Bigby and Snow.

 By May 2018, Telltale announced that due to recent internal studio issues, they had to push back the release of the sequel until 2019.
 In September 2018, Telltale had a majority studio closure due to "insurmountable challenges", cancelling The Wolf Among Us second season among other projects in development.

 Upon Telltale's revival by LCG Entertainment, The Wolf Among Us was one of the titles reacquired by LCG, but no announcement was made at that time about the sequel.
-The company announced The Wolf Among Us 2 at The Game Awards 2019.
-The sequel will continue events after the first game, though still remain as a prequel to the comic series.
-The game is being developed in association with AdHoc Studio, formed by former Telltale Games staff, who will focus on the game's narrative and cinematic elements while Telltale will implement the gameplay and other designs.
-In addition to returning Telltale staff, Harrington and Yvette will return to voice Bigby and Snow White, and Jared Emerson-Johnson will compose music for the game.
+The company announced The Wolf Among Us 2 at The Game Awards 2019, stating the story would continue after the events of the first game, though it would still remain as a prequel to the comic series.
+The game was being developed in association with AdHoc Studio, formed by former Telltale Games staff, who were to focus on the game's narrative and cinematic elements while Telltale would implement the gameplay and other designs.
+In addition to returning Telltale staff, Harrington and Yvette reprised their respective roles as Bigby and Snow, and Jared Emerson-Johnson composed music for the game.
+The physical version of the game would be published by Athlon Games in partnership with Telltale.
 The game was being developed on the Unreal Engine 4 before it was upgraded to Unreal Engine 5 during 2023, and will be released in an episodic approach.